 Through radiant silences of solid helium.

-Sometimes it seems I had a dream, and, as a dreamer woke immersed in mineral baths closed within a cool, dark chamber fed by streams flowing in from the center of nowhere.
+Sometimes it seems I had a dream and as that dreamer woke immersed in mineral baths closed within a cool, dark chamber fed by streams flowing in from the center of nowhere.

 Hanging from the granite ceiling a kerosene lantern cast shards of light through the pale steam rising from the surface of the pools.
 Ripples radiated outwards from the edges of my body and tapping faintly on the rock revealed in echoes the edges of the chamber.